-Juniors (Program I)
+Juniors (Program I) 1 semester 1/2 credit

 This course strives to develop writing skills for both practical and creative application.
 Students learn to apply the writing process to varied writing assignments.
 This course also includes the study of short fiction and non-fiction to aid in the study of comprehension and vocabulary.
 Placement in this class is based on department recommendation.